AlexTaguchi/ReactTutorial/README.md

 ```
 (Add "Math" to "Welcome" like before)

 "Math" doesn't receieve any props, and initializes with two state attributes "x" and "y".
 Two event handler functions "changeX" and "changeY" dynamically update the values of x and y.
 We have to bind "this" to the event handlers, because they're used as callback functions.
-Rember that callback functions continue to run even after their parent event handling function has finished (let loose to run asynchronously), and therefore callbacks lose their memory of what "this" is (closure).
+Rember that callback functions continue to run even after their parent event handling function has finished (they are let loose to run asynchronously), and therefore callbacks lose their memory of what "this" is (closure).
 The event we are monitoring is "onChange", so everytime the user changes the value, it gets updated in the states attribute, and passed to "Sum"
 ```jsx
 class Sum extends React.Component {
   constructor(props) {